fakenickels/claude-code-figma/README.md

 ## Example Workflow

 1. User provides a Figma link to Claude
-2. Claude runs `claude-code-figma extract <url> --optimize` to get optimized metadata
+2. Claude runs `claude-code-figma extract <url>` to get the component blueprint with embedded metadata
 3. Claude uses the component mapping hints to find existing components in the project
 4. Claude analyzes the optimized metadata and the project's existing code/themes
 5. Claude generates a component that matches the design while respecting project conventions and reusing existing components